 The Honorary Leadership Council for the America's Energy Coast Initiative has agreed to help lead the initiative and provide valuable counsel to the effort as we educate the public of the importance of balanced national dialogue about America's energy future.
 To sign up to be a member of the council, click www.americaswetland.com/HLC.

 The Foundation will assist the Texas General Land Office, The Texas Railroad Commission, and the Texas Commission on Environmental Quality with developing a public awareness effort to strengthen and sustain the energy and environmental assets with a message of Strong Coast - Strong Texas.
 Themed TEXAS: STAR OF AMERICA'S ENERGY COAST, the campaign will empower local coastal communities, leverage outreach opportunities and utilize print and electronic media strategies to increase news coverage to educate the public and engender support for sustaining the coastal landscapes, barrier islands, estuaries and waterways.

-DELTAS2013 was a unique gathering in Ho Chi Minh City of global representatives from the many sectors and political circles discussing solutions to some of the most acute challenges facing Vietnam and its delta, the broader Mekong River system, and major deltas and watersheds worldwide.
-Participants at conference approved a Communiqué of Understanding affirming the need for cooperating among peoples to save the world's great deltas.
+DELTAS2013 was a unique gathering in Ho Chi Minh City of global representatives from the many sectors and political circles discussing solutions to some of the most acute challenges facing Vietnam and its delta, the broader Mekong River system and major deltas and watersheds worldwide.
+Participants at the conference approved a Communiqué of Understanding affirming the need for cooperation among peoples to save the world's great deltas.

 Please visit the DELTAS2013 site (www.deltas2013.com) to review and download the presentations from the conference.
 You can also find photos, the program and the Communiqué of Cooperation there.